wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 <p></p>

-**[A.2.p4.6]** 40% of the sequential execution time of a program is spent in phase that could be perfectly parallelized.
+**[A.2.p4.6]** 40% of the sequential execution time of a program is spent in a phase that could be perfectly parallelized.
 What is  the maximum  speedup one could achieve if any number of cores  can be used?

 <div class="ui accordion fluid">